Lilach99/Information-Retrieval-Project-H-L/README.md

-# Information Retreival Project - H&S
+# Information Retreival Project - H&L

 This is an Information Retreival system, for the Non-Factoid Passage Retreival task.
 It retreives the top-5 answers for questions in natural language, taken from the Yahoo WebScope L6 dataset.
 The system use variouse information retreival techniques:
-1. Similarities: BM25 Similarity, Pivot-Lenght Similarity, Dirichlet Similarity
+1. **Similarities**: BM25 Similarity, Pivot-Lenght Similarity, Dirichlet Similarity
-2. All combined using a Fusion Ranking Formula - CombMNZ.
+2. All combined using a Fusion Ranking Formula - **CombMNZ**.
-3. Query Expansion using a relations dictionary we built, using another dataset.
+3. **Query Expansion** using a relations dictionary we built, using another dataset.

 ## Getting Started